 Why should I care about SAT subject tests as a homeschooler?

 Many homeschoolers will not need to take SAT subject tests.
-While the majority of colleges do not require them from any applicants, SAT subject test requirements are fairly common at more selective schools.
-Homeschoolers considering more selective colleges should look at college homeschool admissions policies and explore SAT subject tests carefully.
-Selective colleges want to see outside validation and support of the homeschool transcript and SAT subject scores can be a helpful way to demonstrate the rigor of the student’s curriculum.
+While the majority of colleges do not require them from any applicants, SAT subject test requirements exist at some highly selective schools.
+Homeschoolers considering highly selective colleges should look at college homeschool admissions policies and explore SAT subject tests requirements carefully.
+Selective colleges want to see outside validation and support of the homeschool transcript and SAT subject scores can be an cost effective and time efficient way to demonstrate the rigor of the student’s curriculum.